melekotferrede/Bay-Area-Price-Predictor/README.md

 The Project itself is contained in the ipynb, and the models themselves don't take too long to train with a gpu and as such I haven't uploaded the actual trained model.

 In the future I intend to use some word embeddings to make use of the address attribute in the model itself as I have to many unique values to make it worthwhile currently.

+If your having errors seeing the interactive maps or chloropleths from folium paste the link to the notebook here: https://nbviewer.org/.